PIA-Group/ScientISST-notebooks/_Utilities/README.md

     index_end: int
         index of the last element of the link found.

 ###  replaceImagePath

-####
  Receives string, finds the img tag and retrieves the link of its source.
 Receives a Notebook and Folder directory, and collects and save its images locally.

+*def replaceImagePath (notebook=None, folder=None, segmentOld=None, segmentNew=None)*

     Parameters
     ----------
     notebook: str (optional)